 And here you can see my full photo collection:

 |New Album - Seraphim||Comments - 21 December 2018|

-Today marks the release of my new full album Seraphim: The Ufumuk Invasion - now available on several popular digital platforms.
+Today marks the release of my new full album Seraphim: The Ufumuk Invasion.
 It is my first concept album and a soundtrack to an original science fiction universe.
-This time, it is not just the music but I also created a free digital companion booklet that outlines the story behind it.
+This time, it is not just the music but I also created a digital companion booklet that outlines the story behind it.
 The amazing Keith “Tweek” Lord even contributed some special artworks for it.
 I hope you enjoy it!

 Digital Booklet (PDF)

 |About the end of ShadowCraft||Comments - 31 July 2018|

 With World of Warcraft Patch 8.0 being live, the ShadowCraft team has made the bittersweet decision to discontinue the webapp.
 Rfeann has posted a great article about it on Ravenholdt.
 My full personal statement is here: